-Atmospheric dispersion always spreads the light out in a vertical direction so the ADC needs to be orientated so its overall dispersion axis is vertical too.
-For my ADC this is simply done by ensuring that the mid-point of the two prism adjustment levers is horizontal as seen through the focuser.
+Atmospheric dispersion always spreads the light out in a vertical direction.
+The ADC needs to be orientated so its overall dispersion axis matches this but is opposite in sign.
+For most ADCs this is simply achieved by ensuring that the mid-point of the two prism adjustment levers is horizontal as seen through the focuser.

-If you have a right-angled mirror in the telescope, such as for a Newtonian reflector or a refractor or SCT with a star diagonal in place, the horizontal orientation through the focuser may well not be parallel to the real-world horizon.
-How you ensure that the ADC is correctly oriented so that the mid-point of the levers is parallel with the horizontal direction in the focuser depends on the type of mount you have;
+If you have a right-angled mirror in the telescope, such as for a Newtonian reflector or a refractor or SCT with a star diagonal in place, the horizontal orientation through the focuser may well not be parallel to the real-world horizon and things get a bit more complicated to get the ADC orientation right.
+How you ensure that the ADC is correctly oriented so that the mid-point of the levers is parallel with the horizontal direction as seen through the focuser depends on the type of mount you have:

-For an equatorially mounted Newtonian scope, the orientation of the horizontal direction in the focuser will change as you move around the sky as the telescope tube will rotate about it central (long) axis.
-As you track an object across the sky the sky orientation will remain fixed with respect to the focuser but because the angle of the horizon is changing with respect to that bit of sky this means the horizontal direction will move around the outside of the focuser.
+For an equatorially mounted Newtonian scope, the orientation of the horizontal direction as seen through the focusser will change as you move around the sky as the telescope tube will rotate about it central (long) axis.
+As you track an object across the sky the object orientation will remain fixed with respect to the focuser but because the angle of the horizon is changing with respect to the object, this means the position of the horizontal direction as seen throught he focuser will move around the outside of that focuser.
 Lining up the ADC correctly becomes difficult for this sort of telescope.
-Methods such as using a cardboard mask to block the bottom half of the scope aperture are possibilities.
-In this method the top edge of the card is made horizontal and out of focus stars in the field will be half moon-shaped with the straight edge indicating the horizontal direction.
-The mid-point of the levers need to be oriented to match this direction.

-For an alt-az mounted Newtonian scope the task of orienting the ADC becomes much easier because the horizontal direction through the focuser is fixed with respect to the outside of the focuser and the tube does not rotate about its axis as you move around the sky.
-This horizontal direction will likely be some odd angle to the bottom edge of the focuser, as it depends on how far around the tube the focuser is sited, but once found it won’t move around like with the equatorially mounted Newtonian.
+For an alt-az mounted Newtonian scope the task of orienting the ADC becomes a bit easier because the horizontal direction as seen through the focuser is fixed with respect to the outside of the focuser and the main tube does not rotate about its axis as you move around the sky.
+The horizontal direction will likely be some odd angle to the bottom edge of the focuser, as it depends on how far around the tube the focuser is sited.
+Once found, however, it won’t move around like with the equatorially mounted Newtonian.

-To place the prism mid-point marker correctly for future use an alt-az Newtonian you’ll first need find the horizontal axis of the sky as viewed through the eyepiece.
-The image below hopefully explains this a bit more clearly and shows a simplified version of the view through the focuser for my Dobsonian mounted Newtonian reflector with the eyepiece removed.
-The horizontal axis is marked with the yellow dotted line.
+To place the prism mid-point marker correctly for future use on an alt-az.
+Newtonian, you will first need find the horizontal direction in the sky as viewed through the eyepiece and mark it on the focuser.
+You can use the ruler method described above to help do this, or you can do it in the day-time as described below.
+The image below hopefully explains this second method a bit more clearly and shows a simplified version of the view through the focuser for my Dobsonian mounted Newtonian reflector with the eyepiece removed.
+The horizontal direction is marked with the yellow dotted line.
 At the ~4 o’clock position on the focuser face I have placed a white triangle marker to denote the horizontal position and it is this which I align with the mid-point of my pair of ADC levers.

 Invariably I set the levers equally either side of their zero position and align the zero position with the yellow triangle.
 To make this zero position easier to find and to enable me to tell if the levers are approximately equally-spaced either side of the mid-point in the dark by feel alone, I have added a fixed rod on a 1.25″ ring at the null location.

-Below shows a sequence of images to help explain the lever positions and shows my PA ADC with prism settings ranging from zero up to maximum adjustment.
+Below shows a sequence of images to help explain the lever positions for an inverting alt-az scope and shows my PA ADC with prism settings ranging from zero up to maximum adjustment.
 This image set is based on the reference image just above, where the horizontal line as seen through the eyepiece was marked in as a dashed yellow line.
 The positions of the prism levers are marked with yellow spots to make them easier to see.